 Phenomenon of Naga fireballs is not too well documented in earlier times.
 Some say that Wat Luang temple (in Phon Phisai, Wat Pho Luang Phra Sai) contains centuries old written records mentioning them.
 There are mentioned also occasional written reports from British soldiers in the 1960s – although nothing concrete is cited.
 Numerous local people claim that they have seen the lights for all their life and their parents and grandparents did it as well.

 Although the appearance of fireballs is celebrated at certain days in October, in fact this event is not predictable.
-There have been cases when the official festivity "ends without results" and fireballs come unexpected in another night.
+There have been cases when the official festivity "ends without results" and fireballs come unexpectedly in another night.
 Many people have tried hard to see them for years without success, many are lucky and see them at first visit to this site.
 For example, in 2001 there were reported 3,000 fireballs, the festivity of 2004 was disappointing in this respect but in 2008 the illumination was excellent.

 Phaya Naga – king of serpents